jackzerby/jackzerby/_posts/2013-02-01-once-you-learn-these-principles-its-like-seeing-the-matrix-2.md

 [MarketingMindsetFreeReport.pdf](http://thefoundation.io/wp-content/uploads/2012/09/TheFoundation-MarketingMindsetFreeReport.pdf)

-## Steve Jobs’ Unfortunate Contribution to Product Development
+## Steve Jobs' Unfortunate Contribution to Product Development

-"The answer is usually along the lines of, “it’s a really great idea and we use the product so much, we know our customers will.”
+"The answer is usually along the lines of, "it's a really great idea and we use the product so much, we know our customers will."
 But how do you know the idea will succeed, have you tested it with your customers?
-Ah, but Steve Jobs didn’t do market tests when he created the iPhone, he just made it."
+Ah, but Steve Jobs didn't do market tests when he created the iPhone, he just made it."

 [http://blog.teamtreehouse.com/steve-jobs-unfortunate-contribution-to-product-development](http://blog.teamtreehouse.com/steve-jobs-unfortunate-contribution-to-product-development)